andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 parse the schema parser for our sub-schema under that key.
 Otherwise, this choice isn't what is currently in our json value.

-Finally, to wrap bring it all together, we use the `interpret` functions we talked about:
+Finally, to bring it all together, we use the `interpret` functions we talked
+about:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functor-structures/parse.hs#L114-L118